Playlist Curators

 A Mixtape from a Friend is basically my adult equivalent.
 Each week, I post a playlist around a theme (sometimes genre specific and sometimes more abstract like Music for an Imaginary Shopping Mall or Music that Sounds like the Inside of my Cat's Mind).
 It's whatever I'm listening to and excited to share paired with some unpolished ramblings about life.
 It's all done with the same care and love we once gave our decorated mix CDs and carefully constructed mixtapes.”

-Jess Burge writes
+Jess Burge writes Mixtape.

 “Welcome to Mixtape, your Australian friend in music.
 A newsletter to read, explore and hear.
 I share my playlists with songs I discover and rediscover, artists and albums I'm obsessed with, live acts whose merchandise I am most definitely buying.
 Sprinkled with musical theatre, Christmas carols and a lot of nostalgia.
 Expect recommendations of all kinds, there are no boundaries.
 New artists, golden oldies, soundtracks, news, interesting stories and personal anecdotes.
 Music is my jam.”